Disability Law Clinic Resource Referral Guide

 Representative for Children and Youth (BC)

-Provides information and advocacy for children, youth and young adults up to age 27, re: services related to child protection, foster care, adoption, services for children and youth with disabilities, youth justice, child and youth mental health, and CLBC clients aged up to 24 years.
+Provides free information and advocacy for children, youth and young adults up to age 27, about services related to family support, child protection, foster care, adoption, guardianship, services for children and youth with disabilities, youth justice, early childhood development and child care services, mental health and addiction services for children, and CLBC services for young adults between their 19th and 27th birthdays.